emmaglorypraise/emmaglorypraise/README.md

 ***

-I am a frontend engineer😎, final year computer engineering undergraduate 👩‍🎓, technical writer🖊️ and speaker.
+I am a frontend engineer😎, technical writer🖊️ and speaker.

 Aside coding fun projects, I enjoy creating technical content(on my IG account, my Hashnode [blog](https://glorypraise.hashnode.dev/) and other engineering blogs), 👩‍🏫teaching others how to code, 🎤speaking at events and 📖learning new things.
 Some of my 💻projects are available [here](https://myprojectportfolio-emmaglorypraise.netlify.app/)